Automatic tracking

 To create links over this “jump”, the program would need to create a lot of large-distance links.
 The program will likely refuse to do this.
 To correct for this, before running the linking process, open the OrganoidTracker GUI and load the images and positions (File menu).
 Then edit the data (Edit -> Manually change data...) and edit the image offsets (Edit -> Edit image offsets...) of the correct time point.
 Instructions are on the bottom of the window.

-If you double-click on a cell in the main window, you can view its data.
-Among that data, you should now see the division probability.
+If you double-click on a cell in the main window, you can view its data, which now includes the division probability.
 Verify that this probability is what you would expect: high for cells that are about to divide, low otherwise.

 Step 5: Calculate error rates